grip-on-software/monetdb-import/Database_structure.md

         changes).
 In the case of multiple candidate sprints, the latest sprint which contains the changelog version updated date is used.
-If the issue is not yet explicitly added into a sprint, then this is the integer 0.
+If the issue is not yet explicitly added into a sprint, then this is NULL.
 For example, subtasks may have a sprint ID of 0 while only the parent task is in a sprint.
     -   **updated_by** - VARCHAR(JIRA developer) - reference to
         developer.name: The developer that made a change in this version of the issue.
+This is NULL if this information is not provided by the API.
     -   **rank_change** - BOOL: The rank change performed in this change.
 Possible values are *true*, meaning an increase in rank, *false*, meaning a decrease in rank, or NULL, which means that the rank was not changed.
 The actual rank cannot be deduced from the changes due to dependencies on the ranks of other issues.
-    -   **epic** - VARCHAR(Issue key): The issue key of the Epic link.
+    -   **epic** - VARCHAR(Issue key): The issue key of the Epic link, or NULL if the issue is not linked to an Epic.
     -   **impediment** - BOOL: Whether the issue is currently marked as being blocked by an Impediment.
     -   **ready_status** - INT - reference to ready_status.id: The
-        refinement ready status as an internal JIRA identifier.
+        refinement ready status as an internal JIRA identifier, or NULL if the issue does not have a ready status.
     -   **ready_status_reason** - TEXT: Additional text provided in the
         Review tab of the issue to describe why it currently has the given ready status.
+This is NULL if the issue has no ready status or reason.
     -   **approved** - BOOL: The Yes/No value of the Approved field, or NULL if it is not set.
 Not all projects use this field, preferring review comments, ready states or similar fields.